 Lipid membranes exhibit non-trivial properties especially at length scales larger than molecular sizes.
-A purely molecular description of membranes is not sufficient to accomplish a quantitative understanding of their function and require meso-scale concepts coming from soft matter and statistical physics.
+A purely molecular description of membranes is insufficient to arrive at a quantitative understanding of their function and require meso-scale concepts coming from soft matter and statistical physics.
 In addition, cell membranes involve a wide number of membrane-interacting proteins that can alter the overall physical description of the membrane itself.
 Our goal is to contribute to a more comprehensive understanding of biological membranes and their role in living systems.

 Model bio-membranes and cell membranes